lemsmyth/lbrypress/README.md

 If you don't already have a channel, this process will create a channel in your local wallet where your blog posts will be published to.
 Any available channels will be listed at the top of the **Your Publishable Channels** section on the **Channels** tab.

 1) Enter the channel you wish to create and publish under in **New Channel Name**.
 Your channel will be created with a single @ prefix and all spaces and underscores are changed to a dash.
 Uppercase characters are allowed.
-Most special characters are removed.
+Most other special characters are removed.
 1) Enter an **Amount of LBC to Bid** of 0.001 (current minimum, you can increase the amount or use supports later).
 By adding as a support you push your content higher in the search but also keep your LBC fluid and easily moved without needing to abandon your claim.
 1) Click **Add New Channel**.